3D-rendered coronavirus with spike proteins.

 The Best Defence is Preparation

-Experts recommend governments and local authorities plan for future outbreaks as best as possible.
-This includes the ability to pull the trigger on emergency lockdowns.
-This will also include other mitigation strategies whenever needed.
+Experts recommend governments and local authorities plan for future outbreaks as best they can.
+This includes triggering emergency lockdowns and other mitigation strategies whenever necessary.
 In a worst-case scenario, planning is necessary when no vaccine is available, and immunity cannot be achieved.

 Furthermore, scientists believe that the administration must develop strategies to ensure that the health workers at the front line are appropriately protected from the virus.
 The governments are advised to create and build risk communication plans to communicate with their population that the pandemic is unlikely to end until late 2022.